purescript-halogen/purescript-halogen/docs/Halogen.md

 - `Halogen.Mixin.*` for common additional application features

 The type signature and documentation for the [`runUI`](#runUI) function provides a good introduction to this library.
-For more advanced use-cases, you might like to look at the `runUIEff` function instead.
+For more advanced use-cases, you might like to look at the `runUI` function instead.

 #### `HalogenEffects`